Back to School Sale: $100 OFF Sitewide Shop now

 3. APPLY DEPUFFING EYE PRODUCTS

-To obtain the “depuffing” benefits of caffeine you can use eye products rich in this active ingredient.
-Topically applied, caffeine may stimulate blood circulation around the eyes and accelerate the flow of blood, which makes the eyelid skin appear fresh and revitalized [4].
+To obtain the “depuffing” benefits of caffeine, you can use eye products rich in this active ingredient.
+Topically applied, caffeine may stimulate blood circulation around the eyes and accelerate the flow of blood, making the eyelid skin appear fresh and revitalized [4].

 You can benefit from applying eye serums, patches, creams, and gels with caffeine in them.